 5. Still others, pretend to go along with their parents, and have a secret life of their own they don’t tell their parents about.
 They have secrets from their parents.

 6. Still others are able to negotiate and convince their parents that they are adults and are entitled to live their own lives.
 Parents re-adjust their expectations, let go of the controls, and it works out well.

 Parents have the power to enhance or destroy their children’s lives.
-They can validate and appreciate their children or cripple with them shame and guilt.
+They can validate and appreciate their children or cripple with their shame and guilt.
 Many adults have been so wounded by their parents that they live lives of pain and humiliation.
 Parents who do not look at their own emotional wounds are likely to inflict them on their children.
-Overcontrol is one way to abuse and hurt one’s children.
+Overcontrolling is one way to abuse and hurt one’s children.

 © Dr. Michael Obsatz © 2001-2020 ANGEResources, all rights reserved

 To Download click here: